Agate Beach is two miles of solitude and splendor with awesome beach combing.

 Beach combing is just one of the attractions of this long, remote beach.
 For some, Agate Beach is the ideal spot for watching wildlife.
 Whales, sea lions and numerous shore birds share the beach with humans.
 The occasional purposeful flight of Brown Pelicans along the beach is just one of the many natural treasures to be experienced.

 With a sharp drop-off and powerful rip tide, Agate Beach is definitely not for swimming, and visitors are cautioned to exercise the utmost care.
 Never turn your back on the waves, or trust that you can remain standing in what you think is a minor wave.
 It's not worth the risk.
 But sitting well back from the water, Agate Beach is a perfect place to contemplate the awesome power of the sea, and to fantasize about the exotic places far over the western horizon.

-Directions: Six miles north of Trinidad on Hwy 101, exit at Patrick's Point State Park and follow the signs.
+Directions: Six miles north of Trinidad on Hwy 101, exit at Sue-Meg State Park and follow the signs.